offthewallace/famous_AI_algo_from_scratch/README.md

-# diffusion_from_scratch
+# AI algo from scratch
-for understanding diffusion
+This is for me to catch up latest AI algo.
+I hope to do diffusion/LLM/stable diffusion as well as some others.